-WASHINGTON, Aug.
-1 (Xinhua) -- The number of initial jobless claims in the United States increased last week, according to a report released by the U.S. Labor Department on Thursday.
+WASHINGTON, June 27 (Xinhua) -- The number of initial jobless claims in the United States rose last week, according to a report released by the US Labor Department on Thursday.

-The report also showed that the four-week moving average of initial claims, a method to iron out data volatility, decreased by 1,750 to 211,500.
-The previous week's average was revised up by 250 to 213,250.
+The four-week moving average of initial claims, a measure which irons out data volatility, increased by 2,250 to 221,250, while the previous week's number was revised up by 250 to 219,000.

-As an important leading indicator to reflect unemployment status in the United States, a lower reading in jobless claims indicates lower overall layoffs.
-The reading of jobless claims remained below the 300,000 threshold, signaling a tight labor market in the United States.
+As an important leading indicator of the US unemployment status, a lower reading in jobless claims reflects lower overall layoffs.
+The latest number remained below the 300,000 threshold, signaling a tight labor market in the United States.

-For the bigger picture of the U.S. labor market, American employers added 224,000 jobs in June, and the unemployment rate edged up to 3.7 percent, the U.S. Bureau of Labor Statistics reported on July 5.
-The bureau is scheduled to release July employment situation report on Friday.
+For the bigger picture of US labor market, American employers added a lower-than-expected 75,000 jobs in May, and the unemployment rate remained at 3.6 percent, the lowest level since December 1969, the US Bureau of Labor Statistics reported on June 7.